- attainable /uh-TEY-nuh-buhl/

 - What do you do to stay motivated to stick to your resolutions?

 - If you were to help a friend make resolutions, which of the five pieces of advice would you give him/her?
 Why?

 - Should New Year’s resolutions always be followed?

-- Which of the five ways do you think you need the most?
-Please elaborate on your answer.
+- In which of the five ways do you believe you need it the most?
+Please provide a detailed explanation for your response.